-In today’s world, kid food is often defined as chicken nuggets, cheese pizza, macaroni and cheese, fish sticks, goldfish crackers.
+In today’s world, kid food is often defined as chicken nuggets, cheese pizza, macaroni and cheese, fish sticks, and goldfish crackers.
 But this really is a false (and only relatively recent) distinction.
-There isn’t really any reason why kids can’t eat “adult food” like brown rice, and vegetables in vegetable-like form.
+There isn’t really any reason why kids can’t eat “adult food” like brown rice and vegetables in vegetable-like form.
 In fact, I know a lot of kids who will happily chomp on foods like broccoli, olives, dark chocolate, red bell peppers, and cucumbers.

 As I was putting together material for this article, I asked my kids, ages four and six “What should other kids know about being healthy?”
 Here’s their response: